 What's assessed: Two Religious, philosophical and ethical studies themes and two Textual studies themes.

-Religious, philosophical and ethical studies themes:

-Theme A: Relationships and families.
+Religious, philosophical and ethical studies themes: Theme A: Relationships and families.
 Theme B: Religion and life.

-Textual studies themes:

-Theme G: St Mark's Gospel - the life of Jesus.
+Textual studies themes: Theme G: St Mark's Gospel - the life of Jesus.
 Theme H: St Mark's Gospel as a source of religious, moral and spiritual truths.

-How it's assessed: Written exam: 1 hour 45 minutes,

-96 marks (plus 5 marks for Spelling, punctuation and grammar (SPaG)) Questions: Each theme has a common structure of one five-part question of 1, 2, 4, 5 and 12 marks.
+How it's assessed: Written exam: 1 hour 45 minutes, 96 marks (plus 5 marks for Spelling, punctuation and grammar (SPaG)) Questions: Each theme has a common structure of one five-part question of 1, 2, 4, 5 and 12 marks.
 Each theme is marked out of 24.

-From September 2016 the new GCSEs in Science will begin which will have the new grading system from 9 to 1 where the top grade is the 9.
+Science Biology, Chemistry, Physics AQA